 The extent of your climb will change your gear demands, but if you’re going on a one-day climb, you can often get away with using just the basic gear:

 - Helmet: It goes without saying that you need to have a helmet to protect your head.
 An adjustable helmet is desired, especially during winter climbs where you may have a hat on that alters the size needs of the helmet.
+We recommend having a look at a Petzl Helmet as they are a trusted brand for climbing.

 - Rope: A dynamic rope is ideal.
 The size of the rope will depend on the pitch of the areas where you’re climbing, but a good rule of thumb is to choose a dynamic rope that is longer.